Key points:

 2. SKIPPirr Study: This study aimed to reduce infusion-related reactions associated with amivantamab.
 Dr. Lopes shared promising results showing that a prophylactic regimen of dexamethasone significantly decreased the infusion reaction rate from 70% to 22.5%.
 This is a crucial step as we anticipate the approval of a subcutaneous formulation of amivantamab, which is expected to further reduce these reactions.

-3. HARMONi-2 Study: We discussed a novel PD-1 and VEGF bispecific antibody, evonucimab, which is being compared to pembrolizumab in patients with metastatic non-small cell lung cancer (NSCLC).
+3. HARMONi-2 Study: We discussed a novel PD-1 and VEGF bispecific antibody, ivonescimab, which is being compared to pembrolizumab in patients with metastatic non-small cell lung cancer (NSCLC).
 Dr. Lopes highlighted the potential of this combination therapy, although he noted the need for further global studies to validate its efficacy.

 4. TROPION-Lung01: Lastly, we reviewed the data from the TROPION- Lung01 study, which compared the antibody-drug conjugate datopotamab deruxtecan (Dato-DXd) to docetaxel in patients with metastatic NSCLC.
 While the overall survival results were underwhelming, there were indications of benefit in specific patient populations, particularly those with non-squamous histology.